 New developments in Digital Hearing Aids are very frequent.
 Digital technology has enabled Companies to manufacture small hearing aid machines.
 User-friendly fitting and features increase hearing aid usage.
 Use of Hearing aids is important for people suffering from Hearing loss.
 Read about the tips to convince your parents or elderly acquaintances to use hearing aids.
 A wide range of different styles and types of Hearing aids are now available.
 This has added to the confusion and made selection difficult.
 In this article, we will explain the different types of Hearing aids.

-Types of Hearing Aids?
+- What are the Different Types of Hearing Aids?

 Modern day Hearing aid machines have evolved.
 From the bulky body worn type to the small invisible Hearing aid.
 In this article, we will not consider the Body worn or the Pocket model.
 These types of Hearing aids are almost obsolete.
 None of the reputed global Companies manufacture this type anymore.
 Siemens Hearing aids or Sivantos Pte Ltd did offer pocket models in a few Asian Countries.
 As per the latest reports, the production of these types of Hearing aids has stopped.
 Hearing aid price is one of the reasons people use the Pocket model as they are very economical to buy and maintain.